usnistgov/WIPP/deployment/wipp-complete-single-node/README.md

 - [Linux (Multipass+microk8s)](#linux-multipassmicrok8s)
 - [Windows 10 (Multipass+microk8s)](#windows-10-multipassmicrok8s)

+All of these sets of instructions assume that you have cloned or downloaded this repository, and your current working directory is set to the `deployment/wipp-complete-single-node` folder of this repository.

 ### Volume size considerations

 Kubernetes require to specify the volume size before deploying apps. `wipp-single-node.yaml` contains some reasonable defaults for testing WIPP on a single computer/laptop, which you might want to change to better suit your case.
 Below is the list of volumes with default size and reference to config, so you can change them before deploying.